syncfusion-content/maui-docs/MAUI/Maps/markers.md

 ---
 layout: post
 title: Markers in .NET MAUI Maps control | Syncfusion
-description: Learn here all about the Markers feature of Syncfusion .NET MAUI Maps (SfMaps) control to customize its appearance including text, icon and more.
+description: Learn all about the Markers feature of Syncfusion .NET MAUI Maps (SfMaps) control to customize its appearance, including text, icon and more.
 platform: MAUI
 control: SfMaps
 documentation: ug